 Andy Carey, BPP Executive Director, has been an effective participant in LACF activities such as the 10th Anniversary celebrated last year at Gringo Barrio held at Siete Banderas.
 Past president Elizabeth Sames served on the BPP Board of Directors from 2011-2014.
 She was also panel speaker at the San Antonio held conference for U.S.-Mexico Philanthropy entitled Building for a more prosperous future.
 BPP perseveres in addressing issues of prosperity, equity and opportunity along both sides of the Border.

-Designated-endowed, donor-advised, scholarship, or field-of-interest funds can all be created in as little as one in-office meeting with us or right here on our secure portal.
+Designated-endowed, donor-advised, scholarship, or field-of-interest funds can all be created in as little as one meeting with us or right here on our secure portal.
 Your fund can begin with a single gift or a specified amount for a defined number of years.
 Your gift can be for any charitable purpose: health, education, religion, arts & culture, and more.
 If creating a new fund isn’t in your plans, please feel free to make your gift to an existing fund with LACF.

 Let us provide the guidance, and stewardship that will make it easier for you to support your favorite cause forever.
 Contact us today!